 Details of Pupil

 Full Name:

 Address:

 Date of Birth://

 Class:

 Condition or Illness:

-Medication Parents must ensure that in date, properly lo abelled medicine is supplied.
+Medication Parents must ensure that in date, properly labelled medication is supplied.

 Name/ Type of medication:

-Date dispensed: Expiry date:
+Date dispensed: E× kpiry date:

 Full directions for use: Dosage and method

-Timing:

-Special Precautions:
+NB Dosage can only be changed on a Doctor's in structions.